hapax/hapax.github.io/assets/chuzenji.md

 small town wedged between a sacred lake and a sacred mountain.
 Chuzenjiko (中禅寺湖) translates to "lake of the Chinese zen temple", while the mountain, Nantai (男体), means "man's body".
-In perversely literal obedience to the latter, for over a thousand years, both lake and mountain were closed to women, horses and cows.
+In a perversely literal obedience, for over a thousand years, both lake and mountain were closed to women, horses and cows.

 <figure>